 Preferred Provider Organization Plan (PPO): A type of Medicare Advantage Plan which pay less if you use doctors, hospitals, and providers that belong to the network.
 You can use doctors, hospitals, and providers outside of the network for an additional cost.

 Premium: The periodic payment to Medicare, health care plan or prescription drug plan.

 Private Fee-for-Service Plan (PFFS): A type of Medicare Advantage Plan in which you may go to any Medicare-approved doctor or hospital that accepts the plan’s payment.
 The insurance plan, rather than the Medicare Program, decides how much it will pay and what you pay for the services you get.
 You may pay more or less for Medicare-covered benefits.
 You may have extra benefits the Original Medicare doesn’t cover.

 Secondary Payer: An insurance policy, plan, or program that pays second on a claim for medical care.
 This could be Medicare, Medicaid, or other insurance depending on the situation.

 Special Enrollment Periods for Medicare Advantage (MA) and Part D (SEP): Special Enrollment Periods (also referred to as SEPs) exist for MA plans and Part D plans in certain circumstances.
-They are defined as the time that a beneficiary can change health plans or return to Original Medicare, such as: you move outside the service area, your Medicare Advantage plan violates its contract with you, the organization does not renew its contract with CMS, or other exceptional conditions determined by CMS.
+They are defined as the time that a beneficiary can change health plans or return to Original Medicare, such as the following: you move outside the service area, your Medicare Advantage plan violates its contract with you, the organization does not renew its contract with CMS or other exceptional conditions determined by CMS.
 The Special Election Period is different from the Special Enrollment Period for Parts A and B.